Madhu-712/Hack2skill-GenAI-Academy-cohort-2/README.md

 [![Built with Streamlit](https://img.shields.io/badge/Built%20with-Streamlit-FF4B4B?logo=streamlit&logoColor=white)](https://streamlit.io/)
 [![BigQuery](https://img.shields.io/badge/Database-BigQuery-669DF6?logo=google-bigquery&logoColor=white)](https://cloud.google.com/bigquery)

-A sophisticated AI-powered legal data intelligence agent that enables natural language interaction with complex legal datasets using **Vertex AI BigQuery Data Agents** and **Streamlit**.

 ---
 ## 📖 Project Overview
 The **Legal-ContractIQ-BQ Agent** is a generative AI solution designed to bridge the gap between complex legal data and actionable insights.
-By leveraging Google Cloud's Vertex AI and BigQuery, this application allows legal professionals to query thousands of contracts, clauses, and summaries using simple English.
+By leveraging **Vertex AI BigQuery Data Agents** and **Streamlit** this application allows legal professionals to query thousands of contracts, clauses, and summaries using simple English.
 The core of the system is a BigQuery Data Agent that translates natural language into optimized SQL queries, providing instant answers without requiring technical expertise.

 ## 🏗️ Architecture
 The system follows a modern cloud-native data pipeline:
-1.  **Data Ingestion:** A Python ETL script (`hf_to_bigquery.py`) fetches the **Strova AI Legal Dataset** from Hugging Face.
+1.  **Data Ingestion:** A Python ETL script (`hf_to_bigquery.py`) fetches the **Strova AI Legal Dataset** from Hugging Face and other csv files are imported into the BQ tables.
-2.  **Data Warehouse:** Sanitized data is stored in **Google BigQuery** across multiple tables (`clauses`, `contracts`, `legal_terms`, `summaries`).
+2.  **Data Warehouse(Data layer):** Sanitized data is stored in **Google BigQuery** across multiple tables (`clauses`, `contracts`, `legal_terms`, `summaries`).
 3.  **AI Layer:** **Vertex AI BigQuery Data Agents** process natural language inputs and interact with the BigQuery dataset.
-4.  **UI/UX:** A **Streamlit** dashboard provides a clean, professional interface for users to chat with the data agent and view dataset metrics.
+4.  **UI/UX:** A **Streamlit** dashboard provides a clean, professional interface for users to chat with the data agent to get insights on legal contracts and view dataset metrics.

 ## ⚠️ Problem Statement
 Legal departments often manage vast repositories of contracts and clauses.
-Traditionally, searching for specific terms (e.g., "force majeure" or "liability limits") across hundreds of documents is either a slow manual process or requires a data analyst to write complex SQL queries.
+Traditionally, searching for specific terms (e.g., "force majeure" or "liability limits") across hundreds and thousands of documents is either a tedious slow manual process or requires a data analyst to write complex SQL queries.
 This friction slows down legal audits, compliance checks, and due diligence.

-## 📊 Dataset Description
+## 📊 Dataset Overview & Key Insights
-The dataset consists of structured legal contracts, clauses, and summaries sourced from the [Strova AI legal contract dataset](https://huggingface.co/datasets/strova-ai/legal_contract_dataset) on Hugging Face.
+The dataset consists of structured legal contracts, clauses, and summaries sourced from the [Strova AI legal contract dataset](https://huggingface.co/datasets/strova-ai/legal_contract_dataset) on Hugging Face. and also encompasses other datasets consisting  of four interconnected tables that power a GenAI-driven Legal Contract Intelligence and Conversational Analytics Platform using BigQuery and Gemini.

+#📄 Contracts Dataset

+Stores core contract information such as contract type, involved parties, duration, status, governing law, renewal terms, and notice periods.

+Insights

+Contains 50 unique contracts across multiple agreement types.
+NDAs (38%) and Vendor Agreements (36%) are the most common contract categories.
+42% of contracts are active, while 22% have expired.
+New York is the most frequently used governing jurisdiction.
+Half of the contracts include auto-renewal clauses.

+#⚖️ Clauses Dataset

+Contains individual legal clauses extracted from contracts along with clause type and risk level.

+Insights

+Includes 600 legal clauses across all contracts.
+Termination clauses are the most frequently occurring clause type.
+High-risk clauses account for 34% of all clauses analyzed.
+Common clause categories include Confidentiality, Termination, Indemnification, Payment Terms, and Governing Law.

+#📋 Summaries Dataset

+Provides AI-generated contract intelligence including executive summaries, obligations, and risks.

+Insights

+Covers 100 contract summaries.
+Enables rapid contract understanding without reviewing full documents.
+Highlights key obligations, deadlines, and legal risks.

+#📚 Legal Terms Dataset

+Acts as a legal knowledge base containing legal terms, definitions, and business-friendly explanations.

+Insights

+Contains legal terminology and definitions.
+Simplifies complex legal concepts for business users.
+Enhances AI-powered legal assistance and knowledge retrieval.

 ## 🔍 Analysis with a Scenario
 **Scenario:** A legal team is performing a risk assessment for a new merger and needs to identify all "termination" clauses that don't require notice.